Dr. Romain Libbrecht

 Libbrecht R., Schwander T., Keller L. (2011) Genetic components to caste allocation in a multiple-queen ant species.
 Evolution 65: 2907-2915.

-Kohlmeier P, Alleman A, Libbrecht R, Foitzik S*, Feldmeyer B*.
-Gene expression is more strongly associated with behavioural specialisation than with age or fertility in ant workers.
-Molecular Ecology, in press (*shared last author)
+Kohlmeier P, Alleman AR, Libbrecht R, Foitzik S & Feldmeyer B (2019) Gene expression is more strongly associated with behavioural specialisation than with age and fertility in ant workers.
+Molecular Ecology 28: 658-670

 Libbrecht R, Oxley PR & Kronauer DJC.
 2018.
 Clonal raider ant brain transcriptomics identifies candidate molecular mechanisms for reproductive division of labor.
 BMC Biology, 16:89.

 Chandra V, Fetter-Pruneda I, Oxley PR, Ritger A, McKenzie S, Libbrecht R & Kronauer DJC.
 2018.
 Social regulation of insulin signaling and the evolution of eusociality in ants.
 Science, 361: 398-402